GetDKAN/dkan/docs/introduction/index.rst

 DKAN Overview
 =============

 DKAN is a open data platform with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
-DKAN is maintained by CivicActions.
+DKAN is maintained by `CivicActions <https://civicactions.com>`_.

+See examples of `DKAN sites <https://getdkan.org/community>`_ from around the world.

 DKAN is a Drupal-based open data portal based on CKAN, the first widely adopted open source open data portal software.
 CKAN stands for Comprehensive Knowledge Archive Network.
 It has inspired at least one other variant - JKAN, which is built on Jekyll.